 Our hair and nails do not have a mind of their own, they are very much a part of our skin.
 Both these keratin-based skin appendages hold a number of clues to our health and well-being.
 Strong, thick, lustrous hair and healthy nails are only a by-product of a healthy physical body.

 Hair may thin or fall out, break off or just grow slow.
 Besides just the hair itself changing form, there are times when the scalp may have itching or flaky dandruff.
 All these are little signals that we need to pay attention to in order to keep ourselves fit as a fiddle.

-Always watch out for tiny changes in the colour, shape of nails.
+Always watch out for tiny changes in the color, shape of nails.
 These minor charges are usually indicative of problems related to various organ systems.
-Like for example, changes in the colour of the nails is indicative of problems related to the liver and kidney.
+Like for example, changes in the color of the nails are indicative of problems related to the liver and kidney.
 Nails at times also show abnormalities in shape or structural problems such as ingrown toenails or warts.

 So make sure to keep your mirror close and your hands busy just so that you are able to nip these little issues in the bud.

 Disclaimer: The above article is sponsored by Thryve, the world’s first Gut Health Program that incorporates microbiome testing and personalized probiotics to ensure a healthier gut, happier life, and a brighter future.

 Click Here To View Resources